JiachenRen/waifu-classifier/docs/final_report.md

 ## Introduction / Background

-For our course project, we would be building a waifu-classifier.
+For our course project, we built a waifu-classifier.
 When given a paragraph of text describing an anime character, our classifier decides whether the description is for a waifu/husbando/trash.

 Classifiers are perhaps easiest to train compared to other machine learning models due to their simplicity - the model learns to map features from input into one of the output labels.
 Despite being easy to train, classifiers have a wide range of applications - a simple binary classifier can be used to identify spam emails while a more complex one can be trained to recognize digits, letters, or car models.